We may earn a commission when you buy using our links.

 Facebook support was a few hours quicker than email support.
 Both of them suggested the same method and the issue got resolved.
 We also contacted LastPass to compare the response time and the quality of the tech support.
 It took them twice as much time to respond.
 We might have to cut them some slack though, given the large number of support requests they probably receive on a daily basis.

 What you get in the Paid Subscription ($3/month)

 - Sync across devices – Synchronization of data across authenticated devices in real-time helps to access passwords and credentials on the go.

 - Secure Backup of Data – Encrypted backups are stored on RememBear’s servers.
 They can be accessed anytime from any authenticated device with their app.

 - Prioritized support – Front of the queue in support ticket resolution and dialogue.
-Who likes waiting in the line?
+Who likes waiting in line?
 No one.
 We hope that they stay true to their commitment in the future as well.

 RememBear is a no-nonsense, easy to use password vault whose MVP is simplicity.
-Non-technical users would be in awe with the ease of operations.
+Non-technical users would be in awe of the ease of operations.
 It is probably the easiest password manager on the market right now, along the lines of LastPass.
 Adding a third-party cloud backup feature could sweeten the pot for a lot of users.
 The makers have promised the addition of several features in the past year since its beta launch.

 We hope that they will listen to the customers because they are not exactly wrong about it.
-Paying customers want something more than synchronization, something that LastPass offer in their free plan.
+Paying customers want something more than synchronization, something that LastPass offers in their free plan.
 RememBear will have to do a little better than that.
 The lack of solid features for premium users could be the only thing holding them back from being a real threat to the market leaders like LastPass and Dashlane.
 This password vault has all the ingredients of being amongst the top password managers out there.
 We are counting on TunnelBear’s developers to charm us further.